Vonage/vivid-3/apps/docs/content/whats-new/monthly-updates/september-2024.md

   - Libraries such as Video.js are being exported even when not used
   - It was agreed to look into improving tree shaking in the Vue bindings

-## Date-grid: sort icon placement change
+## Data-grid: sort icon placement change

 The [sort icon in the header](/components/data-grid/#columndefinitions) of data-grid are now aligned closer to the header text.